Locate Regions

 • Maximum—The analysis will be performed on all cells in the input raster.

-• The Region selection method parameter identifies how the regions will be selected.
+• Region selection method specifies how the regions will be selected.

 The available options are the following:

-• Based on number of regions—The selection method is based on the Number of regions parameter.
-If the Number of regions is eight or fewer, the Combinatorial selection method is used.
-If the Number of regions parameter is greater than eight, the Sequential selection method is used.
+• Based on number of regions—The selection method will be based on the Number of regions parameter.
+If the Number of regions value is eight or fewer, the Combinatorial selection method is used.
+If the Number of regions value is greater than eight, the Sequential selection method will be used.
 This is the default.

-• Sequential—Sequentially selects the best regions based on the evaluation method and that meets the spatial constraints until the desired number of regions is reached.
+• Sequential—Sequentially selects the best regions based on the evaluation method and that meets the spatial constraints until the specified number of regions is reached.

 Result layer